ToasTech/ToasTech/README.md

 - About (Idea to make it better):
     1. why to make all service show up together?

-    2. animation on divs to show / hide the next paragraph
+    2. animation on divs to show / hide the next paragraph.

     <ToasTech>
         Hello Toast